watson-developer-cloud/community/watson-assistant/README.md

     ./generate_chat_logs.py <username> <password> <workspace ID> <utterances-for-generate-chat-logs.csv> --url <URL to Conversation API>

 You can run generate_chat_logs.py --help for a description of all the input parameters.

+## Banking demo example <a id="banking-workspace"></a>
+#### Description
+[Example workspace](Banking-demo.json) showcases best practices for building out a workspace and different methods utilizing  the many of the features above- slots, digressions, multiple intents,etc. This example workspace is a banking use case, focusing on credit cards.